Logo

 User-mode drivers provide an interface between user applications and other operating system components such as kernel-mode drivers.
 A printer driver is an example of a user-mode driver.

 Queries from user applications to a device pass through several drivers.
 Each of these drivers processes and filters the query, which is called an IRP packet (I/O request packet) according to Windows driver terminology.
-If a driver is loaded in the wrong place in the chain, then the query will be processed incorrectly and, as a result, the system may crash.
+If a driver is loaded in the wrong place in the chain, the query will be processed incorrectly and, as a result, the system may crash.

 Simplified model of a driver query from a user application